GandhiNN/gandhinn.github.io/_drafts/2025-04-21-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 1. What is the API to use to get the data related to AWS Glue cost?
 2. How do we differentiate between Glue Standard, Standard with Auto-Scaling, and Python Shell ETL jobs?
 3. How do we convert AWS Glue job runtime into AWS Glue DPU-hours?
-4. How do we convert AWS Glue DPU-hours into its monetary values (USD)?
+4. How do we convert AWS Glue DPU-hours into the actual cost in USD?

 In this post, I will describe my approach to answer those challenges.